 Autosomal (FamilyFinder) DNA works differently, and has no child-parent-parent-parent pattern, but rather pieces of DNA from both mother and father are "re-combined" to make a unique combination of genes for each person.
 However, it is possible to see common gene patterns with siblings, cousins, aunts, uncles, back a few generations and perhaps connect some of the lines.

 It is extremely important to have a "paper trail," even if only back a generation or two.
 Fortunately CFS members are good about providing their genealogies as much as they can, so we are going to be working to combine all these together.

-We have a consultant helping us on the project, and Pat Dunford will be the liaison to her.
 If you have questions, please write to us HERE.

 If you have taken a DNA test at FTDNA, whether yDNA, mtDNA, or atDNA, please join the Clay Family DNA Project.